ahasni/azure-foundary-docs--summary/Video_Indexer.md

 1. Select the video and then select the **Timeline** tab.
 The video transcript appears.

 2. Scan the transcript to see what the video covers.
-   *Screenshot showing spoken words on the Timeline tab.*

 3. Select **Azure AI Video Indexer** above the left navigation bar to exit and return to the home page.

 ---